U.N.'s Ban calls for thousands more South Sudan peacekeepers

 | UNITED NATIONS

 UNITED NATIONS U.N. chief Ban Ki-moon asked the U.N.
-Security Council on Monday to send 5,500 more peacekeepers to South Sudan as soon as possible to protect civilians from worsening violence that threatens to plunge Africa's youngest country into civil war.
+Security Council on Monday to send 5,500 more peacekeepers in South Sudan to better protect civilians from violence that threatens to plunge Africa's youngest country into civil war.

 Ban made the recommendation for the two-thirds increase in the size of the force in a letter to the 15-member council, in which he also called for 423 more police officers.
-Currently some 6,700 U.N. troops and 670 police officers make up the U.N. force in South Sudan, which is known as UNMISS.
+There are currently some 6,700 U.N. troops and 670 police officers in the U.N. force in South Sudan, which is known as UNMISS.

-The Security Council is due to vote on Tuesday afternoon on a resolution to approve the increase in peacekeepers in the land-locked oil-producing nation, said French U.N.
-Ambassador Gerard Araud, who is president of the council for December.
+The Security Council met on Monday to discuss the situation in the land-locked oil-producing nation and is likely to adopt a resolution approving the increase in peacekeepers on Tuesday, council diplomats said.

-The council met to discuss Ban's request on Monday and Araud said the reaction by all members had been positive.
-The United States circulated a draft resolution on the increase.
+"The situation is obviously urgent and the Security Council will respond urgently.
+If it's necessary to take decisions, then we will take decisions by tomorrow," said British U.N.
+Ambassador Mark Lyall Grant.

 Ban said the additional troops would be drawn from other nearby U.N. and African Union missions, such as those in Democratic Republic of Congo, the Sudanese regions of Darfur and Abyei, Liberia and Ivory Coast.